-Elisha Otis, was born in Halifax, VT.
+Elisha Otis was born in Halifax, VT.
 Skyscrapers would not exist without him, at least not very tall ones.
-He invented the elevator and the company that bears his name, the Otis Elevator Company.
+He invented the elevator and the company that took his name, the Otis Elevator Company.
 While working in a sawmill, he wanted to move material to the upper levels.
 The conventional hoisting platforms often broke and were dangerous, so he designed a “safety elevator” that would automatically stop when there was a power loss.
 But when he started his company, there was no interest – not a single order.
 So he entered the 1853 World’s Fair and had people ride the elevator.
 He suddenly cut the lifting rope.
 The crowd gasped and then applauded when the elevator only dropped an inch.
 Advertising, coupled with shock and awe, became the key to his marketing success.

 Maple Syrup.
 Maple syrup is made from the sap of maple trees.
 This sap was first collected by Native Americans, who later introduced European settlers to the sweet taste.
 About 1 gallon of syrup is made by boiling 30 to 50 gallons of sap taken from 30 to 40-year-old maple trees.
 Care must be taken to ensure the sap is only heated to 4.1°C above the boiling point.
 If it is boiled too long, the syrup will crystallize.
 But if it is not boiled long enough, it will be watery.
 Vermont produces the most maple syrup in the United States, amounting to around 47% of the country’s supply.